-The Umvoto Foundation (TUF) submitted an entry and poster design for the #cocreate Blue-Green Cities Design Awards 2022 (as part of the #cocreateDESIGN FESTIVAL 2022), for the Indawo, Abantu, Injongo e Khayelitsha initiative with initiative leader Busiswa Nomyayi.
+The Umvoto Foundation (TUF) submitted an entry and poster design for the #cocreate Blue-Green Cities Design Awards 2022.
+We nominated the Indawo, Abantu, Injongo e Khayelitsha initiative with initiative leader Busiswa Nomyayi.
 The initiative was shortlisted as one of the finalists in the category for Best Community-Based Project for water sensitive designs.

-To ours and Busiswa’s delight, Indawo, Abantu, Injongo e Khayelitsha and TUF won the Best Community-Based Project, Best Poster Design and last but not least, the Most Valued Water Sensitive Innovation awards.
-These awards are testament to the hard work and passion of Busiswa and her team in their efforts to beautify their street in Khayelitsha.
-They have turned it into a liveable space that is supported and protected by the community.
-TUF is looking forward to working with the Indawo, Abantu, Injongo e Khayelitsha team in continuing and expanding the clean-up work in Griffiths Mxenge.
-The initiative hopefully offers a blueprint for other streets and communities in the Cape Flats and other parts of Cape Town, the Western Cape and South Africa.
+To our delight we won the Best Community-Based Project, Best Poster Design and the Most Valued Water Sensitive Innovation awards.
+These awards are testament to the hard work and passion of Busiswa and her team.
+It has turned into a liveable space that is supported and protected by the community.
+TUF is now looking forward to working with the team in continuing and expanding the clean-up work in Griffiths Mxenge.
+The initiative hopefully offers a blueprint for other streets and communities in the Cape Flats and other parts of Cape Town and South Africa.